zcwilt/rest-api/docs/queryparser.rst

 - orWhereBetween
 - orWhereNotBetween

-Sorting allows for multiple sort targets for ascending, descending sorts.
+Sorting allows for multiple sort targets for ascending and descending sorts.

 Includes allows for loading child models.